Are you concerned about landing an aircraft safely?

 CVEABRB

-The landing guidance codes used by airports are determined by the following factors:
+Landing guidance codes used by airports are determined by the following factors:

 1. Instrument Landing System (ILS): ILS is a radio navigation system used to guide aircraft during the approach and landing phase.
 Airports with ILS installed use different RVR and lighting codes than those without ILS.